0xSero/partisia-docs/docs/smart-contracts/access-and-use-the-testnet.md

 # Access and use the testnet

 The [testnet](https://testnet.partisiablockchain.com/) is a cost free version of Partisia Blockchain mainnet.
 The governing principles of the testnet are the same as for mainnet.
-The only differences is that the gas on the testnet is Goerli testnet ETH instead of Ethereum mainnet ETH which is used for gas on Partisia Blockchain mainnet.
+The only differences is that the gas on the testnet is paid with a TEST_COIN [that you can follow this article to get some of](InsertLink).

 ## How do I use the testnet for smart contract development